Easily mis-identified as :

 Hyacinthine C1 which is a moderate inhibitor of amyloglucosidase.

-Polyhydroxilated pyrollizidines (not to be confused with the similarly spelled polyhydrozylated pyrrolidines) are also surtounded by numerous hydroxyl groups mimicing sugars, and these also may similarly be mistaken for sugars and gum up the works when ingested by mammals.
+Polyhydroxilated Pyrrolizidines (not to be confused with the similarly spelled polyhydrozylated pyrrolidines) are also surrounded by numerous hydroxyl groups mimicing sugars, and these also may similarly be mistaken for sugars and gum up the works when ingested by mammals.

 Altogether, 19 polyhydroxylated